gpsoft/kunya/README.md

 # Usage

-Using two terminals:
+At first, start a bunch of boot tasks for development:

     $ boot dev

+Then open `src/cljs/kunya/ui.cljs` with Vim and do `:Piggieback (adzerk.boot-cljs-repl/repl-env)`.
+Vim looks like freezing, but it's actually waiting for connection from browser.
+So start electron on the other terminal:

     $ electron target/

 ![ss](ss.png)

-Then open `src/cljs/kunya/ui.cljs` with Vim, and `cpp`, `K`, `:Eval (js/alert "hoge")`, etc...
+Now vim-fireplace is ready, you can do `cpp`, `K`, `:Eval (js/alert "hoge")`, etc... `]<C-D>`(jump to the definition) looks fine, but unfortunately it opens boot's internal cache files.
+No problem with `]d` though.

-When something is wrong with vim-fireplace, do `:Piggieback!` to close latest cljs repl, then `:Piggieback (adzerk.boot-cljs-repl/repl-env)` to connect again.
+When something is wrong with vim-fireplace, do `:Piggieback!` to close latest cljs repl, then `:Piggieback (adzerk.boot-cljs-repl/repl-env)` again.
+Maybe you need to reload/restart electron.

 By the way, my understanding about the dev environment above is:
 - there are clojure nRepl server, cljs repl server, and cljs repl client